 “Even my great-grandson who is two going on three, tried to string some beads when he saw his mom and his grandmother doing beadwork,” she said with fondness.

-The creator of the challenge explained that she had always intended for people of all levels of experience to participate.
+The creator of the challenge said she had always intended for people of all levels of experience to participate.

 “Some people were seasoned beaders and some people were beginners.
 It didn’t really matter what level you were at, everybody was just supporting one another,” said Hernandez.
 “Everybody would comment on each beadwork picture (on Facebook).
 It was almost like a support group.”

 Support is exactly what Paul said she received from her family throughout the 31-day-long challenge.
-“We were on the phone every day,” she said.
-“Encouraging, supporting and sharing amongst one another.”
+“We were on the phone every day; encouraging, supporting and sharing amongst one another.”

 In the same vein, Onkwehón:we challenge partaker Teres Seymour said it was the overall spirit brought about by the project that she relishes the most.